Pharmacogenomics in Patient Care

 Genomic Sequencing Animation

 Genomic sequencing is a process for analyzing a sample of DNA taken from your blood.
-In the lab, technicians extract DNA and prepare it for sequencing.

 Current limitations of pharmacogenomic tests